prr123/install-files/README.md

 The install file will create symbolic links to the directories where the distribution expects the file to be.

 # install_go
-The usage is: ./install_go version
+The usage is: ./install_go.sh *version*.
+For example: ./install_go.sh 1.15.7